Adopt a Pony

 Your adoption pack will contain: a personalised adoption certificate; a colour photograph and factsheet about your chosen equine and a pony appeal enamel badge.

-As one of our valued adopters, you will also receive a copy of our Pit Pony Express newsletter twice a year, which lets you know all about what Eric, Ernie and Finn have been up to.
+As one of our valued adopters, you will also receive a copy of our Pit Pony Express newsletter twice a year, which lets you know all about what Eric, Ernie, Finn and Bud have been up to.

 You can usually come and visit your adopted pony in the stable yard between 10.00am and 3.30pm (approx.).
 Outside of these times they will often be enjoying some time grazing in the fields around the Museum site.